poissonconsulting/mcmcr/README.md

 ## Why mcmcr?

-`mcmcarray` objects were introduced to facilitate manipulation and querying of the MCMC samples - although they are are just one `aperm` away from `mcarray` objects they are more intuitive to program with (at least for this programmer\!) `mcmcr` objects were introduced to allow a set of parameters to be manipulated and queried as a coherent whole.
+`mcmcarray` objects were introduced to facilitate manipulation and querying of the MCMC samples (although they are just one `aperm` away from `mcarray` objects they are more intuitive to program with - at least for this programmer\!). `mcmcr` objects were introduced to allow a set of dimensionality preserving parameters to be manipulated and queried as a whole.

 The `mcmcr` package introduces a variety of (often) generic functions to manipulate and query `mcmcarray` and `mcmcr` objects.
 In particular it